Stocks trade broadly higher Wednesday on Wall Street with more help from tech

 Stocks rose broadly in afternoon trading on Wall Street Wednesday, putting the market further into the green for the week after a solid gain a day earlier.

 Companies that rely on spending by consumers, including retailers and travel-related businesses, also rose.
-Home Depot climbed 1.6% and MGM added 2%.
+Home Depot rose 0.9% and MGM added 2.8%.

 Investors are busy reviewing the latest corporate earnings as they try to determine how different industries are dealing with persistent supply chain problems.
 That is one of the factors pushing inflation higher and making operations more costly for companies while making products more expensive for consumers.